Stories Shared by Italian Students

 A first-generation Italian-American woman finding refuge among difference.

-PLAYER Recounts Italian Encounters
+A Cager Recounts Italian Encounters

 The basketball team's trip to Italy was a blast and one of the greatest experiences of my life.
 I never could have imagined that I would be presented with such an opportunity.
 As a team, we immersed ourselves in Italian culture and played three Italian teams, experiencing a game we love in a completely new setting.